setrar/DigitalSystems/README.md

    Try to run simulations and syntheses out of your local copy of the repository; the generated files will be kept out of the source tree and this will reduce the risk of accidental commits of unwanted files.

 1. In the lab instructions you are asked to type commands.
+   They are usually displayed as a code block:

+    ```bash
+    cd ~/Documents/ds
+    ls
+    ```

-   Some of these commands are preceded by a prompt (`$ `, `> `...) representing the prompt of the current shell.
+   Sometimes the commands are preceded by a prompt (`$ `, `> `...) representing the prompt of the current shell.
    It is not a part of the command, do not type it.
-   When the expected outputs of commands are provided they appear in a different code block, preceded with a `-| ` sign to distinguish them from commands.
+   When the expected outputs are shown they appear immediately below the code block, formatted as follows:

-   Do not copy-paste and run lines of code block preceded with a `-| ` sign.
+    ```escape
+    <!FAQ.md  Makefile  README.md  doc  images  local.mk  scripts  solutions  vhdl  zybo  zybo.md!>
+    ```

 1. If you discover a bug, a broken link, a spelling error, a missing explanation, an explanation that should be improved, etc. please inform an adviser.